cape-io/redux-history-sync/README.md

 ### Actions

-* `createHistory(location, title, key = null, pushState = true)` `HISTORY_CREATE` This action should be dispatched when you want a new history entry.
+* `createHistory(location, title, key = null, pushState = true)` `HISTORY_CREATE` This action should be dispatched when you want a new history entry or wish to change the location in the address bar.
 Usually the result of an interaction with a UI.
 Browser refresh and then forward can also create actions with this type.
 * `restoreHistory(key, pushState = true)` `HISTORY_RESTORE` This action should be dispatched when you want to exchange state with a previous history.
 Usually triggered by the browser back/forward buttons but can also be used inside the app to change browser history position.
 * `createFromBrowser()` `HISTORY_LEARN` If the user refreshes on a page the app thinks they do not have browser history.
 Clicking the browser back button will result in this action being triggered.